Post-war Britain (1945–1979): Vietnam War

 Overseas, Wilson was troubled by crises in Rhodesia and South Africa.
 The Vietnam War was a delicate issue, as President Lyndon B. Johnson urgently needed a symbolic British military presence.
 "Lyndon Johnson is begging me even to send a bagpipe band to Vietnam," Wilson told his Cabinet in December 1964.
-Labour decided not to antagonize its strong antiwar element and refused Johnson's pleas.
+Labour decided not to antagonise its strong antiwar element and refused Johnson's pleas.
 However, Wilson provided the Americans with intelligence, military weapons, and jungle training, and allowed some 2000 British soldiers to volunteer for service in Vietnam.

 Industrial strike

 In addition to the damage done to its reputation by devaluation, Wilson's Government suffered from the perception that its response to industrial relations problems was inadequate.
 A six-week strike of members of the National Union of Seamen, which began shortly after Wilson' re-election in 1966, did much to reinforce this perception, along with Wilson's own sense of insecurity in office.